sunilbelde/Imagedenoising-dncnn-ridnet-keras/README.md

 ## Solution :

 Therea are many deep learning model that can be used for completing this task of image denoising.
-Now we will use Deep Convulutional Neural Network mode (DnCNN)
+Now we will use Deep Convulutional Neural Network model (DnCNN)

 Architecture of the model :